WGLab/VirTect/README.md

 VirTect

-Virtect is a softare that detected virus from from RNA-Seq on human samples.
+Virtect is a softare that detected virus from RNA-Seq on human samples.

 Introduction